zowe/docs-site/docs/getting-started/install-zowe-sdks.md

 </dependency>
 ```

-For a Gradle project, add the SDK as a dependency by updating your `build.gradle.kts` file:
+For a Gradle project, add the SDK as a dependency by updating the `build.gradle.kts` file:

 ```
 implementation("org.zowe.sdk:zowe-kotlin-sdk:$version")